 I’m a senior fellow at the Center for American Progress.
 I research and write about social issues, mainly education and crime.
-I’m working on a book about trust and cooperation, which will be published in June 2014.
+I’m working on a book about social trust, which will be published in June 2014.

 Prior to the Center, I was a contributing editor for U.S. News & World Report and the founding editor of The Open Case, an online criminal justice magazine.
 My work has appeared in The New York Times, The Wall Street Journal, The Washington Post, and many other publications.

-My writing and research has received a variety of awards and citations.
-I have also served as a commentator for CNN, National Public Radio, and The New York Times.
+I’ve also served as a commentator for various news outlets, including CNN, National Public Radio, and The New York Times.
 I graduated with honors from Dartmouth College and live in Washington, D.C. with my wife and two daughters.

 I give speeches and serve as a consultant for a variety of organizations.
-My disclosure statement can be found here.
-You can email me at ulrich @ ulrichboser.com.
-You can also follow me on Twitter at @ulrichboser
+My disclosure statement is here.
+You can email me at ulrich @ ulrichboser.com or follow me on Twitter at @ulrichboser